manloloy/ECE205Course/Files/FinalProject&PresentationRubrics.md

 ## Final Project Written Report Rubric (150 points)

 The final project is a cumulative demonstration of the skills and concepts you have learned throughout the course.
 Your final submission must include the source code, a short written report, and written peer feedback for other students' presentations.
+The final project must use the SFML(2.6.2) library.
+You should include classes, inheritance, composition, design patterns, and abstract classes.
+The full list of what should be included is shown in the requirements table below.

 ###  Requirements